motor-js/motor-website/docs/1A Introduction.md

 Motor is made up of a series of re-usable components which can be easily brought together to build custom dashboards.

+These components are built in React and connect to the Qlik engine using the Engine API and Enigma JS.

 The top level Motor component is firstly used to connect to your Qlik site, this then provides an open connection to the rest of the application, via React's Context API.